sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 ### Step 3: Prepare the Data to Support Interaction

 Now that we have a working static chart, we can plan how to support interaction.
 As part of that support, it will be convenient to have all the parameters we're passing to `plot()` stored in local variables.
 We'll create those variables before we call `plot()`.
 They are `$el` (line 1), `data` (line 2), and `options` (line 10).
-We'll also need to save the object that's the return value from `plot()`, which we do in line 12.
+We'll also need to save the object that's returned from `plot()`, which we do at line 12.

 ``` {.javascript .numberLines}
 var $el = $("#chart"),